Barefoot running: History

+Late 20th-century comeback of barefoot running in races

 In 1960, Abebe Bikila of Ethiopia won the Olympic marathon in Rome barefoot setting a new world record after discovering that Adidas, the Olympic shoe supplier, had run out of shoes in his size.
 He was in pain because he had received shoes that were too small, so he decided to simply run barefoot; Bikila had trained running barefoot prior to the Olympics.
-He would go on to defend his Olympic title four years later in Tokyo while wearing shoes and setting a new world record.
+He would go on to defend his Olympic title four years later in Tokyo while wearing Puma shoes and setting a new world record.

 British runner Bruce Tulloh competed in many races during the 1960s while barefoot, and won the gold medal in the 1962 European Games 5,000-metre race.

 In the 1970s, Shivnath Singh, one of India's greatest long distance runners, was known for always running barefoot with only tape on his feet.

 During the 1980s, a South African runner, Zola Budd, became known for her barefoot running style as well as training and racing barefoot.
 She won the 1985 and 1986 IAAF World Cross Country Championships and competed in the 1984 Olympic Games in Los Angeles.

 Kenyan runner Tegla Loroupe began running barefoot 10 km to and from school every day at the age of seven.
 She performed well in contests at school, and in 1988, won a prestigious cross country barefoot race.
 She went on to compete, both barefoot and shod, in several international competitions, marathons, and half-marathons.
 She won the Goodwill Games over 10,000 metres, barefoot, and was the first African woman to win the New York City Marathon in 1994, winning again in 1998.

+Barefoot Running's comeback in normal society

-In the early 21st century, barefoot running has gained a small yet significant following on the fringe of the larger running community.
-Organizers of the 2010 New York City Marathon saw an increase in the number of barefoot runners participating in the event.
+In the 2000s, barefoot running gained a small yet significant following on the fringe of the larger running community.
 The practice saw a surge in popularity after the 2009 publication of Christopher McDougall's book, Born to Run, promoting the practice.
-In the United States, the Barefoot Runners Society was founded in November 2009 as a national club for unshod runners.
-By November 2010, the organization claimed 1,345 members, nearly double the 680 members it had when it was founded.
+In the United States, the Barefoot Runners Society was founded in November 2009 as a national club for unshod runners and grew quickly.